About Us

 The High Desert Corridor (HDC) is a proposed multipurpose transportation route connecting Antelope Valley in Los Angeles County with Victor Valley in San Bernardino County.
 The first phase is a 54-mile high-speed rail project between the two fast growing regions.

-The HDC is funded by the voter-approved Los Angeles County Measure M Expenditure Plan with nearly $170 million in the current and near-term fiscal years as well as $1.9 billion in later years (2063-2067) that could leverage federal, state, and private funds to construct the HDC High Speed Rail Project.
+The HDC is primarily funded by the voter-approved Los Angeles County Measure M Expenditure Plan with nearly $170 million in the current and near-term fiscal years as well as $1.86 billion in later years (2063-2067) that could leverage federal, state, and private funds to construct the HDC High-Speed Rail Project.

 2025 HDC Map